Date.toDateString()

 Syntax

-A string representing the date portion of the given Date object in human readable form in American English.
+A string representing the date portion of the given Datearrow-up-right object in human readable form in American English.

 Description

-The toDateString() method is especially useful because compliant engines implementing ECMA-262 may differ in the string obtained from toString() for Dateobjects, as the format is implementation-dependent and simple string slicing approaches may not produce consistent results across multiple engines.
+The toDateString() method is especially useful because compliant engines implementing ECMA-262arrow-up-right may differ in the string obtained from toString()arrow-up-right for Datearrow-up-rightobjects, as the format is implementation-dependent and simple string slicing approaches may not produce consistent results across multiple engines.

 Examples